tukusejssirs/romcal/docs/glossary.md

 An English translation of the GNLYC can be found [here](https://www.liturgyoffice.org.uk/Resources/GIRM/Documents/GNLY.pdf).

+Older English name of the document was [_Universal Norms on the Liturgical Year and General Roman Calendar_](https://www.liturgyoffice.org.uk/Calendar/Info/GNLY.pdf), sometimes abbreviated as UNLY, UNLYC, UNLYGRC.

 ## Liturgical Color

 The liturgical colors are the colors used in the liturgical vestments and altar cloths for the celebration of the Mass and other liturgical services.
 The colors are used to signify the nature of the liturgical season or feast being celebrated.